Anne Seymour (actress): Television

 Seymour's first venture in television was a three-month role in Follow Your Heart, an NBC soap opera.
 "I hated every minute of it," she said.
 In 1961, she starred opposite Ed Wynn, in the “Rawhide” episode “25 Santa Clauses.”
 She also "had a running part on a CBS soap opera called The First Hundred Years."
 She played Dean Morse in the episode "Terror on the Campus" of Peter Gunn in 1959.
 She played Mrs. Barr in season 1, episode 15 of My Three Sons in 1961.
 She later starred in Empire, a 1962–63 series set in the modern American West.
 Turning her talents to comedy, she was a regular on The Tim Conway Show in 1970.

 She was a guest star on many American television series in the 1960s and 1970s.
 She appeared in two episodes of Perry Mason; in 1963 she played Hettie Randall in "The Case of the Festive Felon", and in 1964 she played Bonnie Mae Wilmet in "The Case of the Bullied Bowler".
 She portrayed Amelia Tarbell in Pollyanna (1960), and Miss Tilford in A Tree Grows in Brooklyn.
 In a 1965 episode of Hazel entitled "A 'Lot' to Remember", she played Laura Kirkland.
 In 1966, she was a guest star in season 3, episode 12 of Bewitched.

-She played Ms. Frost in "A Visit to Upright", a 1972 episode of Bonanza, as well as three different characters in four episodes of Gunsmoke: "Snow Train Parts 1 & 2", "The Wake", and "Kitty's Injury".
+Seymour played Ms. Frost in "A Visit to Upright", a 1972 episode of Bonanza, as well as three different characters in four episodes of Gunsmoke: "Snow Train Parts 1 & 2", "The Wake", and "Kitty's Injury".
 In the spring of 1970, she was a regular cast member of the situation comedy The Tim Conway Show, playing airport and airline owner Mrs. K. J. Crawford during the show's 12-episode run.
 She guest-starred on Emergency! in the episodes "Foreign Trade" which first aired on November 16, 1974 (Season 4, Episode 9) and "Involvement" which first aired on January 24, 1976 (Season 5, Episode 17).
 She played the role of Millie Eastman, a retired head nurse of Rampart General who tried to commit suicide by overdosing on pills.
 During her recovery at Rampart, she is placed in a semi-private room with Jean Clark (Dawn Lyn), whom she starts mentoring for emotional support.

 She played Esther in the episode "Final Escape" of Alfred Hitchcock Presents (1985).